Xponential Fitness (XPOF)

 Xponential Fitness Trailing 12-Month Free Cash Flow Margin

-Xponential Fitness’s free cash flow clocked in at $8.22 million in Q3, equivalent to a 10.4% margin.
-This result was good as its margin was 6.2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Xponential Fitness’s free cash flow clocked in at $10.17 million in Q4, equivalent to a 12.3% margin.
+This result was good as its margin was 11.2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends trump fluctuations.

 Over the next year, analysts predict Xponential Fitness’s cash conversion will improve.
-Their consensus estimates imply its free cash flow margin of 4.9% for the last 12 months will increase to 20.6%, giving it more flexibility for investments, share buybacks, and dividends.
+Their consensus estimates imply its free cash flow margin of 7.9% for the last 12 months will increase to 16.7%, it options for capital deployment (investments, share buybacks, etc.).

 Xponential Fitness Net Debt Position

-11. Key Takeaways from Xponential Fitness’s Q3 Results
+10. Key Takeaways from Xponential Fitness’s Q4 Results

 We see the value of companies helping consumers, but in the case of Xponential Fitness, we’re out.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its low free cash flow margins give it little breathing room.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its low free cash flow margins give it little breathing room.
+On top of that, its operating margins reveal poor profitability compared to other consumer discretionary companies.

-Xponential Fitness’s P/E ratio based on the next 12 months is 10.1x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
+Xponential Fitness’s P/E ratio based on the next 12 months is 8.6x.
+While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
 There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.